- Sanitary Engineer

 The aerated facultative lagoon system was chosen over more conventional treatment systems because the construction cost and operating cost are approximately one-half those of a conventional system.

-The WWTP is designed to treat an average daily flow of 1,340,000 gallons per day (gpd) and a peak hydraulic flow of 3,800,000 gpd.
+The wastewater treatment plant is designed to treat an average daily flow of 1,340,000 gallons per day (GPD) and a peak hydraulic flow of 3,800,000 GPD.
 As flows approach peak rates, the cyclic activated sludge system automatically operates on a High Flow Cycle which provides the necessary flow equalization for operation during these periods.
 This type of plant generates a quality of effluent which is only achieved in conventional activated sludge facilities with substantially more equipment and capital cost.

 The heart of the treatment facility is the Transenviro Cyclic Activated Sludge System (CASS).
 This technology incorporates fed-batch reactor activated sludge processing using sequenced periods of aeration and non-aeration which permits the use of a single vessel to accomplish both biological degradation reactions and solids-liquid separation.
 CASS is a fill-and-draw activated sludge system which uses an initial captive selector to favor concurrent nitrification-denitrification, biological phosphorus removal and to maximize initial enzymatic storage of the soluble organics in the wastewater by the activated sludge.

-The Grit Building houses the fine bar screen and aerated grit removal tank through which the raw sewage passes prior to flow splitting for the cycle activated sludge basins.
+The Grit Building houses a perforated screen and vortex grit removal tank through which the raw sewage passes prior to flow splitting for the cycle activated sludge basins.
 Alum is stored in the Grit Building in the event that a precipitant is required to augment the biological phosphorus removal.
 A Chlorine Contact Tank/Equalization Tank is provided for chlorination and aeration of the effluent before it is dechlorinated and discharged into Lake Erie.
-A 20-inch outfall sewer carries the treated effluent about 1,000 feet offshore for discharge to Lake Erie.
+A 20 inch outfall sewer carries the treated effluent about 1,000 feet offshore for discharge to Lake Erie.
 A Blower Building is provided which houses the Cyclic Activated Sludge Basin blowers, the Sludge Storage Tank blowers, the emergency power generator, the motor control center and cycle control center for the automatic operation of the treatment plant.

 Stabilized sludge is then stored in three aerated Sludge Storage Tanks and then transferred to a Sludge Truck Fill Station for hauling to OEPA approved land application sites.